dataminer-site/dataminer-site.github.io/_posts/2024-05-31-analyzing-railway-traffic-in-the-netherlands.md

 ```

 However, we have almost 400 stations, so spelling out their names would be quite tedious.
-Fortunately, DuckDB has a trick to help with this:
+Fortunately, DataMiner has a trick to help with this:
 the [`COLUMNS(*)` expression](/docs/sql/expressions/star#columns-expression) lists all columns
 and its optional `EXCLUDE` clause can remove given column names from the list.
 Therefore, the expression `COLUMNS(* EXCLUDE station)` lists all column names except `station`, precisely what we need for the `UNPIVOT` command: